Audiosutras/documentation/docs/pihole.md

     ```bash
         # make sure to write down the first entry in this list
     -> hostname -I
     ```

-4. Confirm PiHole is using Unbound as the upstream DNS
+4. Confirm PiHole is the selected upstream DNS servers selected in Step 1

     - Navigate to `http://<ip-address>/admin` replacing `<ip-address>` with the address you obtained in step 3.
+If `127.0.0.1` append the port as so: `http://127.0.0.1:8080/admin`
     - Input the `PIHOLE_PWD` password you chose in step 1 to access the admin
     - Navigate to `Settings`, click on the `DNS` tab.
 Under `Upstream DNS` `Custom 1 (IPv4)` you should see checked `10.1.1.3#53`.
 This is `Unbound`'s internal IP address.
     - You can uncheck this and use any of the other upstream dns servers like `Cloudflare` and `Quad9` whenever you want to.
+    - *Note* Unbound being checked is contigent upon what upsteam dns providers you selected for `PIHOLE_DNS` in Step 1.
+If you chose `'1.1.1.1;9.9.9.9` you will see `Cloudflare` and `Quad 9` checked.

 5. Start using Pihole - [Article: Configure Clients to use Pihole](https://discourse.pi-hole.net/t/how-do-i-configure-my-devices-to-use-pi-hole-as-their-dns-server/245)